 New Jersey Legal Separation Lawyers

 At Weinberger Divorce & Family Law Group, our legal separation lawyers understand the intricacies of a legal separation in New Jersey and the questions you may have regarding your next steps.
-This is why we offer a free initial consultation.
+This is why we offer an initial consultation.
 Talk to us.
 Together, we will talk about your specific situation and review all of your legal options.

 We understand your primary concern is to safeguard your family and your future, and clients find that consultations help clarify their own thinking and they come away certain about their next steps.
 Whether reconciliation with your spouse is in your future or you need legal options to secure your future, we can assist you every step of the way.
 Call us now or read on for some FAQs on legal separation in New Jersey:

 In New Jersey, unlike other states, the concept of “legal separation” technically does not exist.
-In practical terms, this means that you and your spouse are free to declare yourselves separated without the need to involve the courts.
+In practical terms, this means that you and your spouse are able to declare yourselves separated without the need to involve the courts.

 During your separation, however, it’s important to understand that you and your spouse are still married and thus still legally bound to one another regarding certain financial and family matters, such as the repayment of jointly held debt, and in the care and support of any children you have together.